Colored Gemstone Report

 Each gemstone species has a set of observable characteristics that our gemologists are trained to observe.
 These include a gem's refractive index, pleochroism, optic character and spectral pattern.
 The capability of certain instruments to view or measure these properties, coupled with the knowledge of their proper interpretation is what makes a gemologist effective at his trade.

-A LOOK AT OUR GEM CERTIFICATION SERVICE
+A LOOK AT OUR GEM EVALUATION SERVICE

-While we do offer a verbal-result identification service for a more affordable rate, our main specialisation is the official lab certification service for colored gemstones.
+While we do offer a verbal-result identification service for a more affordable rate, our main specialisation is the official lab reporting service for colored gemstones.
 This printed report is accomplished using a step-by-step procedure utilising the required lab equipment, research material and trade expertise needed for any certain stone.
 Once a client has successfully submitted a gemstone to our laboratory, we then proceed with the first phase in the series: understanding its identity.

 Every gemstone belongs to a certain species, and occasionally a specific variety of that species.
 Ruby for example, belongs to the species called 'corundum', and the term 'ruby' actually refers to the red variety of this species.
 Often times trade labels can confuse buyers about the identity of their stone, but we here at the laboratory base our results on existing gemological standards and information, which is grounded in scientific framework.
 It is imperative that each stone passing through our laboratory receives an identification opinion first before any formal or informal appraisal of value can be made.